Praxen

 Setting up Praxen for the first time Installation

-Trying it out for the first time Quickstart — first report against the bundled finbot example in five minutes
+Trying it out for the first time Quickstart — have Claude author a remit for the FinBot demo agent, scan it, and read the report, in about 15 minutes

 Ready to run your first real analysis Usage